radiantlogic-v8/documentation-new/documentation/configuration/security/password-policies.md

 3. Click **Browse** to navigate to the dictionary file (see the following Note).
 The value for the location of the dictionary file is stored in the pwdDictionaryFile attribute of the cn=Password Policy entry.

     >[!note] The dictionary file must be a text-formatted file containing one dictionary word per line.
 You can upload your dictionary file using Classic Control Panel > Settings Tab > Configuration > File Manager.
+You can also edit the contents of the dictionary file using File Manager.
 Then, in step 3 above, navigate to the location where you saved the dictionary file.

 4. Click **Save**.